nikbearbrown/AI_in_the_ER/README.md

 Transparency is crucial for integrating AI into clinical workflows.
 By providing clear and understandable explanations for AI recommendations, SHAP values help build trust between healthcare providers and AI systems.
 Knowing the rationale behind a prediction enables clinicians to feel more confident in accepting and acting on AI recommendations, thereby improving the overall quality of patient care.

-#### Summary of Top Papers

-1. **Artificial Intelligence and Machine Learning in Emergency Medicine**
-   *Kenneth Jian Wei Tang et al., Biocybernetics and Biomedical Engineering, 2021*
-   Tang et al. discuss how AI solutions can improve operational efficiencies and healthcare quality in emergency medicine, addressing challenges like waiting times and diagnostic dilemmas.

-2. **How Artificial Intelligence Could Transform Emergency Care**
-   *Marika M. Kachman et al., American Journal of Emergency Medicine, 2024*
-   Kachman et al. explore the potential transformative benefits and concerns of integrating AI into various aspects of emergency department care, including patient triage.

-3. **Explainable Artificial Intelligence in Emergency Medicine: An Overview**
-   *Y. Okada et al., Clinical and Experimental Emergency Medicine, 2023*
-   Okada et al. provide an overview of the importance of explainable AI in emergency medicine, discussing approaches and challenges in implementing XAI in clinical settings.

-4. **The Use of AI in Predicting Patient Outcomes and Deterioration in the Emergency Department**
-   *Amal Akeel et al., Journal of Healthcare Sciences, 2023*
-   Akeel et al. examine how AI can enhance the accuracy, efficiency, and interpretability of ED triage and care by providing objective, timely predictions and explanations.

-5. **AI in the ED?
-Maybe**
-   *G. Shaw, Emergency Medicine News, 2023*
-   Shaw discusses the potential of machine learning and AI in the ED, noting that while not yet ready for widespread use, AI is poised to become a valuable tool for emergency physicians.

-6. **Artificial Intelligence and Machine Learning in Emergency Medicine: A Narrative Review**
-   *Brianna Mueller et al., Acute Medicine & Surgery, 2022*
-   Mueller et al. review the use of AI and ML in emergency medicine, highlighting the role of SHAP values in increasing clinician trust in AI systems.

-7. **The Artificial Intelligence Clinician Learns Optimal Treatment Strategies for Sepsis in Intensive Care**
-   *M. Komorowski et al., Nature Network Boston, 2018*
-   Komorowski et al. describe an AI Clinician that uses reinforcement learning to develop optimal treatment strategies for sepsis, outperforming human clinicians and reducing mortality.

-8. **Accessing Artificial Intelligence for Clinical Decision-Making**
-   *C. Giordano et al., Frontiers in Digital Health, 2021*
-   Giordano et al. review AI applications in clinical medicine, including risk stratification and patient outcome optimization, and discuss the need for changes in medical education to prepare for AI integration.

 #### Challenges and Considerations

 While the benefits of AI in emergency medicine are substantial, several challenges need to be addressed: